Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 ### Margot Robbie: A True Enneagram type 8

-In the realm of the Enneagram, Type 8 is known as The Challenger.
+Type 8 is known as The Challenger.

 This type is characterized by its inherent desire to protect themselves and those around them, assertive nature, and ability to make powerful impacts.
 They are natural leaders, bold, passionate, practical, and often have a formidable presence.
 They tend to exhibit an intense energy that commands attention and respect.

 #### Unraveling the Enneagram 8 in Margot Robbie